Wednesday, August 19, 2026 76°F Knoxville

 A title company’s funding department opened a ticket: “In Front we are having an issue with it marking all of the wire confirmations that come from [a regional bank] as Spam.
 It does not matter if it is an incoming or outgoing wire or the amount.
 On each wire we are setting them to ‘Unblock Sender’ and ‘Not Spam’ but it will not help the issue.”
 Every confirmation landed back in Spam.

-Wire confirmations landing in Spam is not a small annoyance for a funding department — these are the emails that tell them a several-hundred-thousand-dollar wire actually went through.
+Wire confirmations landing in Spam is not a small annoyance for a funding department.
+These are the emails that tell them a several-hundred-thousand-dollar wire actually went through.
 If one gets missed, a closing gets delayed.
 If one gets missed the wrong way, it becomes a fraud-risk conversation.

 The funding manager flagged a useful breadcrumb: “I know there was an adjustment made when we had an issue with the wires with [a different bank] so not sure if that is somehow related.”
 Same pattern, different bank.